 Diagnosing and Treating Zenker’s Diverticulum

-To diagnose Zenker’s diverticulum, patients are usually given a barium swallow.
+To diagnose Zenker’s diverticulum, patients are usually given a barium swallow study.
 This coats the esophagus and enables it to stand out in contrast on an X-ray.
 Alternatively, endoscopy or esophageal manometry may be performed.

 Treatment depends on the size of the pouch.
 Smaller diverticula can often be ignored, so long as they do not cause swallowing problems (dysphagia).
 Unfortunately, over time swallowing difficulty is likely to increase, leading to the eventual need for treatment.